 Sorry to Bother You invites comparisons to Atlanta, Get Out and Black Mirror’s “Fifteen Million Merits” episode, and not just because two of the three also star Lakeith Stanfield.
 But for me, Riley didn’t manage to capture the dark humor, sharp commentary and emotional highs and lows of those three.

-It’s a problem I often to find with absurdism.
+It’s a problem I often find with absurdism.
 When there’s more style than story, I tend not to fully engage with — or, frankly, care about — the world or its characters.
 The exception is when absurdists have a very distinct, original, satirical sensibility.
 But Kurt Vonnegut or Douglas Adams, Boots Riley is not.

 Still, plenty of voices have called genius on Sorry to Bother You.
 I might need another viewing to reach that conclusion, or a better understanding of the film’s influences.
 I do know it was a feast for the eyes (and not just because I’m in love with Tessa Thompson and Armie Hammer), a messy, color-soaked sci-fi landscape aesthetically falling somewhere in between the Blade Runner films and Thor: Ragnarok.